Qazeer/InfoSec-Notes/L7/135_MSRPC/2-Methodology.md

 python samrdump.py [<DOMAIN>/]<USERNAME>:<PASSWORD>@<IP | HOSTNAME>
 ```

-TODO

 ### MS-RPRN "printer bug"

 The `RpcRemoteFindFirstPrinterChangeNotification(Ex)` function of the
 `Print System Remote Protocol`, exposed on the `MS-RPRN` `MSRPC` interface, can
 be called by any domain user, member of `Authenticated Users`, to force the
-machine running the `SpoolerService` to authenticate, through `NTLM` or
+machine running the `Print Spooler` service to authenticate, through `NTLM` or
 `Kerberos`, to the specified remote system.
 The authentication is conducted by
 the machine using its machine account.